edrik1234/final_project_of_backend_development/README.md

 *The system will:*

-build as a set of application Docker containers using Dockerfile and .dockerignore(telebot, api and logic_worker), and infrastructure containers (Kafka, PostgreSQL, and db_initializer) without cache
+build as a set of application Docker containers using Dockerfile and .dockerignore(telebot, api and logic_worker), and infrastructure containers (Kafka, PostgreSQL, and db_initializer) without cache.

 Start PostgreSQL.